Easy Lemon Pound Cake

-This lemon cake recipe makes two loaves, so it’s the perfect dessert to serve a crowd.
+This recipe makes two loaves, so it’s the perfect dessert to serve a crowd.
 You could also freeze the extra one for later or give it to a friend!
-I recommend using either a hand or stand electric mixer to make lemon pound cake, so that you can beat the butter and sugar together until the mixture is light and fluffy.
-I love this hand mixer or this KitchenAid mixer, which is well worth the investment!
+I recommend using either a hand or stand electric mixer, so that you can beat the butter and sugar together until the mixture is light and fluffy.
+I love this hand mixer or this KitchenAid mixer, (affiliate links) which is well worth the investment!

 - Wet ingredients.
 In the bowl of a stand mixer, cream the butter and sugar until light and fluffy.
 Add in the eggs one at a time and the lemon zest too.

 - Stir together all ingredients together.
 In another bowl, combine the lemon juice, buttermilk, and lemon extract.
 Gradually add the flour mixture and buttermilk mixture alternatively to the batter, stirring as you go, beginning and ending with the flour.
 Scrape the sides of the bowl as needed.

-- Divide the batter into the loaf pans and bake for 45 minutes to 1 hour, until a cake tester comes out clean.
+- Bake.
+Divide and pour batter into the loaf pans and bake for 45 minutes to 1 hour, until a toothpick comes out clean.
 My cake was cooked completely in 50 minutes.

-- Allow lemon cakes to cool for at least 10 minutes and then remove them from the pans.
+- Cool cake.
+Allow the lemon cakes to cool for at least 10 minutes and then remove them from the pans.
 Place them on a wire rack set over a tray or sheet pan.

-- Mix the glaze and while the cakes are still slightly warm, pour glaze over the tops and allow it to drizzle down the sides.
-Let the lemon pound cakes cool completely and then slice and enjoy.
+- Make the glaze.
+Mix the glaze and while the cakes are still slightly warm, pour glaze over the tops and allow it to drizzle down the sides.
+Cool completely and then slice and enjoy.